Reactis White Papers

 Reactis Validator enables an engineer to formalize model requirements as assertions and perform an automatic check for requirement violations.
 Validator performs these checks by thoroughly simulating the model with the goal of violating assertions.
 When an assertion fails, Validator returns a test that highlights the problem.

 Test suites generated by Reactis serve as a testing oracle to determine if source code conforms to the behavior of a Simulink model.
-The Reactis for C Plugin integrates seamlessly with Reactis to offer white-box testing for the C code portions of models (S-Functions and Stateflow® custom code).
+The Reactis for C Plugin integrates seamlessly with Reactis to offer white-box testing for the C code portions of models (C Caller blocks, S-Functions, and Stateflow® custom code).
 Similarly the Reactis for EML Plugin offers white-box testing of Embedded MATLAB within a model.

 Automated Testing with Reactis and Jenkins

 The automated testing and validation capabilities of the Reactis tool suite significantly improve the gains realized from a model-based design process.
 Reactis can successfully test, simulate, and debug discrete-time Simulink models.
 Combined with Reactis for C, Reactis also provides a robust test-generation and debugging capability for C code, and for performing back-to-back tests of models vs. code.
 Jenkins is a popular open-source automation server which is used to build and test software systems.
 This white paper describes the steps necessary to use Reactis within a Jenkins-controlled build and test process.